oyar99/LanguageAgentsQA/README.md

 AZURE_OPENAI_ENDPOINT= # Specifies the Azure OpenAI Endpoint OPENAI_API_KEY= # Specifies the Azure OpenAI Key for HippoRAG SCRIPT_LOG_LEVEL= # Defines log level.
 INFO is default.
-CUDA_VISIBLE_DEVICES= # GPUs to use for computiation intensive tasks REMOTE_LLM= # Whether to use a remote LLM endpoint or a local endpoint (1) (0) LLM_ENDPOINT= # The LLM endpoint if using vLLM for inference
+CUDA_VISIBLE_DEVICES= # GPUs to use for computational intensive tasks REMOTE_LLM= # Whether to use a remote LLM endpoint or a local endpoint (1) (0) LLM_ENDPOINT= # The LLM endpoint if using vLLM for inference
 ```